-As you can see, I’ve included links to some of the other social media channels I use, the same headshot I used for my Google+ profile (this could be any picture; I’m just being consistent) and a little about myself.
+It is good to include links to some of the other social media channels you use, the same headshot used for a Google+ profile (this could be any picture; but it is good to be consistent) and a little about yourself.

 Pay close attention to the Google+ link here.
 This is the format you want to use:

 Change the 1’s to your Google+ profile ID.
 To find your profile ID, make sure you’re logged out of Google+ and